ruhnzz/Javascript_fundamentals/README.md

 Since first value is falsy, it moves to second value.

+* Important:

+|| does NOT return true or false unless operands are boolean.
+* Why this is useful?

+It is commonly used to give default values.

 * 4. Conditional (Ternary) as Control Flow

 let result = age >= 18 ?
 "Adult" : "Minor";